Securing Claude Cowork: A Security Practitioner’s Guide

 7. MCP servers run with system-level access.
 Local MCP servers (stdio transport) may have excessive access to the machine.
 Remote servers (HTTP/SSE) require authentication but introduce network attack surface.
 Known supply chain CVEs exist (CVE-2025-59536, CVE-2026-21852).

 8. Scheduled tasks run unattended.
 They execute while the desktop app is open but the user may not be watching.
-A prompt injection loop in a scheduled task could run for hours.
+A prompt injection in a scheduled task — delivered via a poisoned data source the task reads — can execute silently and repeatedly.
+Keep Awake is a scheduled task setting (not Dispatch) that prevents the machine from sleeping so tasks run overnight; on macOS this uses caffeinate, which may override MDM sleep policies.

 12. Computer Use runs outside the sandbox and is currently Pro/Max only.
 Computer Use lets Claude take screenshots of the desktop and interact directly with any application: clicking, typing, and navigating.
 Unlike normal Cowork file operations, Computer Use runs outside the VM sandbox on the user's actual desktop.
 It is not available on Team or Enterprise plans, but employees with personal Pro/Max accounts can use it on corporate machines unless tenant restrictions or endpoint controls prevent it.
 Per-app permission prompts and an app blocklist exist, but the screenshot-based approach means Claude can see anything visible on screen, including sensitive data in adjacent windows.